Ahmed-AmineHomman/fractalito/README.md

 **Remark**: if you do not wish to alter your main python interpreter, we recommend to use a virtual environment when installing Fractalito's dependencies.

-You can then run the solution by executing the [`run.py`](app.py) script with your interpreter:
+You can then run the solution by executing the [`app.py`](app.py) script with your interpreter:
 ```shell
 python app.py
 ```

+The gradio server will then start and indicate you a URL at which you can access the app.

-The description of Fractalito's parameters can be obtained with the following command:
+The gradio server accepts various parameters for sharing or debugging purposes.
+You can access the parameters' help with the following command:

 ```shell
 python app.py --help
 ```